Skip to content

 Collection Schema

-Collections are types you can use to group objects in a space.
-Every object must belong to a collection.
-Collections make up the schema and are stored in the space data, syncing in real time together with the rest of the space.
-The schema is also visible to the AI agent, which it can use to understand what collections exist and what fields they contain, producing more consistent objects.
+Collections make up the schema and are stored in the space data, syncing in real time.
+The schema is visible to the AI agent so it knows which collections exist and what fields they contain, producing more consistent objects.

 // Define a collection with typed fields